rubik/rubik.github.io/content/post/kubernetes-tutorial-iii-best-practices.md

 ## Conclusion
 This post concludes the tutorial series.
 I hope this list of best practices did not overwhelm you.
-I also wrote this as a reference for myself.
+I also wrote it as a reference for myself.
 By all means, do not start implementing everything immediately, but use this list as a starting point to learn new Kubernetes concepts and workflows.
 Some of them, on the other hand, are quite critical (e.g. keeping all your configuration in versioned YAML files), and you should definitely start adopting them immediately.